TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 **Note**: this job files are written to be run on facilities using SLURM as the resource manager, in particular the requested resources are compatible with ORFEO (cluster hosted at Area Science Park (Trieste)).

-Let's suppose you have already cloned this repository and that you have already installed the BLIS library (if you do not know how to do that, you can find a [simple tutorial][link3] in the course material). **Note**: to gain the best performance out of BLIS you should compile the library on the machine (actually on any machine with the same architecture) on which you are going to run the code; therefore, in our case two compilations are ideally required, one for EPYC nodes (AMD architecture) and one for THIN nodes (Intel achitecture).
+Let's suppose you have already cloned this repository and that you have already installed the BLIS library (if you do not know how to do that, you can find a [simple tutorial][link3] in the course's material). **Note**: to gain the best performance out of BLIS you should compile the library on the machine (actually on any machine with the same architecture) on which you are going to run the code; therefore, in our case two compilations are ideally required, one for EPYC nodes (AMD architecture) and one for THIN nodes (Intel achitecture).

 To reproduce on ORFEO some of the results here exposed, you can follow these steps:

-1. change the BLIS library path in `Makefile` (i.e. change the variable `BLISROOT`'s value) to the one in which you installed the BLIS library
+1. Change the BLIS library path in `Makefile` (i.e. change the variable `BLISROOT`'s value) to the one in which you installed the BLIS library
-2. navigate to the folder corresponding to the nodes partition you are interested to test on (either `EPYC/` or `THIN/`)
+2. Navigate to the folder corresponding to the nodes partition you are interested to test on (either `EPYC/` or `THIN/`)
-3. navigate to the folder corresponding to the parameter you want to vary (either the matrix size or the number of cores) and the threads affinity policy you want to use (either close or spread cores)
+3. Navigate to the folder corresponding to the parameter you want to vary (either the matrix size or the number of cores) and the threads affinity policy you want to use (either close or spread cores)
-4. modify `job.sh` uncommenting the lines corresponding to the library and the precision you want to use (i.e. the four lines before the loop needed to overwrite the CSV file and the two lines inside the inner loop needed to run the executable and save results into the CSV)
+4. Modify `job.sh` uncommenting the lines corresponding to the library and the precision you want to use (i.e. the four lines before the loop needed to overwrite the CSV file and the two lines inside the inner loop needed to run the executable and save results into the CSV)
-5. call `sbatch job.sh` from inside the directory contaning `job.sh`
+5. Call `sbatch job.sh`

 To clarify point 4., let's see an example in which we want to gather data for openBLAS library with double point precision: